Pygora fiber can be spun alone or blended, felts wet or dry, and takes dye readily.

 Below are photos of knitted, crocheted and felted projects made with our Fiat Lux Fibers‘ home grown Pygora fiber.
-Raw fleeces were professionally dehaired and spun by Morning Sun Fiber Barn.
-Felting was done with the “waste” fiber that comes off during the dehairing process.
+Raw fleeces were professionally dehaired and spun by one of several custom mills (Morning Sun Fiber Barn – no longer in business; Urban Dreams Farm – MI; Alpaca Pines – IL).
 To see more projects, or details regarding patterns, needles, and yardage, check out my Ravelry notebook.

 This versatile handknitted scarf-shawl was made using just under 500 yds (4 oz, or 115g) of our 3-ply, fingering weight yarn, .